Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Total and Moneyline

-Here's a look at the favorite, total and moneyline for this matchup across several sportsbooks.
+See the favorite, total and moneyline for this matchup on several sportsbooks.

 |Stars Moneyline